drBenway/pixi-vn-wiki/start/assets.md

 You can use Github to host your assets.
 You can use the raw link of the file to use it in your project.
 The link will be in the following format: `https://github.com/[repository]/raw/refs/heads/main/[file path]`

 * **Price**: Completely free.
 * **Space limits**: You have no space limits.
-But each single file must not exceed 100 MiB.
+But each single file must not exceed 100 MB.
 * **Type of files**: You can upload any type of file.
 * **Traffic**: Speed is not the best.
 * **Edit assets**: You can edit the file keeping the same url.